themsaid/laravel-langman/README.md

 php artisan langman:missing
 ```

-It'll collect all the keys that are missing in any of the languages or has values equals to an empty string, prompt
+This command collects all the keys that are missing or empty in any of the languages, prompt you for a
-asking you to give a translation for each, and finally save the given values to the files.
+translation for each and finally saves the given values to the proper files.

 ### Translating a key